Open Graves

 Open Graves is a 2009 horror film directed by Álvaro de Armiñán and written by Bruce A. Taylor and Roderick Taylor.
-The film stars Eliza Dushku, Mike Vogel, Naike Rivelli and Lindsay Robba.
+The film stars Eliza Dushku, Mike Vogel, Naike Rivelli, and Lindsay Robba.

 Plot

-In the medieval era, a witch named Mamba is tortured and skinned alive in punishment for her crimes.
-Her skin and organs are then used to make a cursed game.
-A player who wins the game is granted a wish; however, a player losing the game is killed in a fashion predicted by the game.
+In medieval Spain, a witch named Mamba was tortured and skinned alive as punishment for her crimes.
+Her skin and organs were then used to make a cursed game named after her.
+The player who wins the game is granted a wish; however, the player who loses the game is killed in a fashion predicted by the game.

-In the present day, Jason (Mike Vogel), while shopping with his friend Tomas (Iman Nazemzadeh) and Tomas' girlfriend Lisa (Lindsay Caroline Robba), acquires the board game from a disabled shop owner called Malek (Alex O'Dogherty).
-The three friends travel back to Tomas' beachfront house, and at night a party occurs on the beach.
-Jason meets Erica (Eliza Dushku) before it begins to rain, causing most of the partygoers to leave.
-Erica suggests that the remaining friends—Jason, Tomas, Lisa, Elena (Naike Rivelli), Miguel (Ander Pardo), Pablo (Boris Martinez), and herself—play the game, to which they all agree.
+In the present day, Jason acquires the board game from a disabled shop owner called Malek.
+After rain causes his friend Tomas's beachhouse party to end, another partygoer, Erica, suggests that the remaining friends — including Jason, Tomas, Tomas's girlfriend Lisa, Elena, Miguel, and Pablo — play the game.

-However, Pablo is soon eliminated and takes Tomas' car to go get beer.
-On his travels, Pablo stops to urinate, but falls over the edge of a cliff.
-He survives the fall, but a group of crabs then attacks him, gouging out his eyes and killing him.
-Meanwhile, Miguel, Lisa, Elena, and Tomas also lose the game, before Detective Izar (Gary Piquer) arrives and informs the group of Pablo's death, cutting the game short.
+Pablo is eliminated and takes Tomas's car to get a beer.
+He falls off a cliff and a group of crabs attacks him, gouging out his eyes and killing him.
+Miguel, Lisa, Elena, and Tomas also lose the game, before Detective Izar arrives and informs the group of Pablo's death, cutting the game short.

 The group attends Pablo's funeral, where Erica realizes that his death mirrors the game's prediction.
-Soon after, Tomas, Lisa, and Miguel travel to an empty wood-cutting factory belonging to Miguel’s family to have a photo shoot.
-While Lisa is modeling, she begins to feel unwell; she stops the photo shoot and leaves with Tomas.
-After their departure, Miguel is left alone and becomes vulnerable to the danger of snakes.
-He attempts to climb a stack of logs, but a snake bites him, and he falls into a large group of snakes that kill him.
+Tomas, Lisa, and Miguel travel to Miguel's family's empty wood-cutting factory to have a photo shoot.
+Lisa begins to feel unwell and leaves with Tomas.
+Alone, Miguel falls into a group of snakes that kill him.

-Meanwhile, Jason and Erica start a romance.
-While they are in Jason's car, they witness ghostly versions of Pablo and Miguel, before receiving a call from Tomas telling them of Miguel's death.
-Jason and Erica meet Tomas, Lisa, and Elena at Tomas' apartment, where they tell the others that they suspect that the group members are dying because of the game.
-Tomas, Lisa, and Elena remain skeptical, however.
-After Jason, Erica, and Elena have left, Lisa becomes more ill.
-Tomas tends to her, before the pair go to bed.
-The following morning, Lisa has aged into an old woman and is rushed to the hospital.
+Jason and Erica start a romance.
+While they are in Jason's car, they witness ghostly versions of Pablo and Miguel, before learning about Miguel's death.
+They meet Tomas, Lisa, and Elena and explain they suspect that the friends are dying because of the game.
+Lisa becomes sicker; the following morning, she has aged into an old woman and is rushed to the hospital.